TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-11-05-5-ways-to-extract-value-from-overmocked-tests.md

 }
 ```

-Let's recall one of our goals defined at start of this post:
+Let's recall one of our goals defined at the start of this post:

 * remove any unnecessary dependency on the mocking framework, so **any PHP developer can read code**